403(b) Plan Fix-It Guide - For a 403(b) plan offering a 5-year post severance provision, elective deferrals are permitted under the provision

 - If the extra payments made were not consistent with the plan’s written terms, ABC could request that Sue return the payment since the plan’s terms did not authorized it.

-ABC would submit an application in accordance with Revenue Procedure 2013-12 to correct under VCP.
-The fee for ABC’s VCP submission (based on 48 plan participants at the end of 2014) is $1,000.
-This assumes ABC makes the VCP submission in 2015.
-ABC can make its VCP submission using Form 14568, Appendix C Part I - Model VCP Submission Compliance Statement and include Forms 8950 and 8951.
+ABC would make a submission per Revenue Procedure 2013-12 to correct under VCP.
+The user fee for ABC’s VCP submission (based on 48 plan participants at the end of 2015) is $750.
+ABC can make its VCP submission using Form 14568, Model VCP Compliance Statement and include Forms 8950 and 8951.